ANNEBORTOLI/users-validations/README.md

 ### 📑Business rules

+- Everyone can see the users list;
+- Everyone can search for users by any of the fields in the users table;
+- The users should be organized alphabetically by name;
-- Everyone can add a new User to the list (unauthenticated);
+- Everyone can add a new User to the users list;
+- Everyone can edit a user;
+- Everyone can delete a user;

-- The model should validate the email, name, phone, and CPF format before saving and display an error message if it's invalid;
+- The User's model should validate the name, email, phone, and CPF format before saving and display an error message if it's invalid;

-- The index page should be able to search for data by any of the fields in the users table;
-- The data should be organized alphabetically in the view;
+- To validate the CPF attribute we use the _gem 'cpf_cnpf'`_.
+A valid CPF includes the following formats:

+  `[ 33638551687, 096.040.054-05]`

-- A valid phone number format includes: ...
+- A valid phone number format includes the following formats:
+  `BR Cel phones: [(11) 12345-6789, 11 12345-6789, 11 123456789, 11123456789]`
+  `BR Landline phones [(11) 1234-5678, 11 1234-5678, 11 12345678, 1112345678]`

 ### :card_file_box:Database Schema